xRedik/Master_Thesis/README.md

 # CNN based star tracker for high-precision spacecraft navigation

-This repository contains the research paper, data, presentations, reviews, and reference papers for the proposal of using Convolutional Neural Networks (CNN) in the star tracker sensor of a spacecraft.
+This repository contains the research paper, dataset, presentations, reviews, and reference papers for the proposal of using Convolutional Neural Networks (CNN) in the star tracker sensor of a spacecraft.
 The star tracker is a critical component for spacecraft attitude determination and navigation.

 ## Table of Contents